cogip/simulation/docs/usage/detector.md

 ### Monitoring Mode

 Read data from lidar connected on a serial port of the Raspberry Pi.
+This is the default mode when a Lidar is connected, since the YDLidar SDK automatically detects the serial port to use.

 ### Emulation Mode

 Ask the `Monitor` to emulate the Lidar wich sends its data through the SocketIO server.
 The emulation mode is enabled if no Lidar is detected at startup.
+In case of a false detection, use the `--emulation` option.

 ## Data Flow